YourFurryDeveloper/TuberMash/README.md

 # TuberMash
 Like FaceMash, but with YouTubers!

-I LOVE ['https://www.imdb.com/title/tt1285016/'](The Social Network), so I decided to create FaceMash, but with YouTubers.
+I LOVE [The Social Network](https://www.imdb.com/title/tt1285016/), so I decided to create FaceMash, but with YouTubers.
 TuberMash does not require any connection to YouTube API, since you run the Python script to get the channels and their PFPs.

 ## How to use it